Home » Engineering » automobile engineering » Exploring the Components of an Engine

 1.Cylinder Block

-The cylinder block forms the core structure of the engine, housing the cylinders where combustion takes place.
-It's typically made of cast iron or aluminum and contains various passages for coolant and oil circulation.
+The cylinder block forms the core structure of the engine and houses the cylinders where combustion occurs.
+Manufacturers typically use cast iron or aluminum to construct it.
+The block includes various passages that circulate coolant and oil throughout the engine.

 Figure 1